ut-amrl/enml/README.md

 To run enml, simply run `./bin/enml`

+### Visualization

 While running, you may want to visualize what's going on.
 To do this, add the `-d1` flag to the run command, which will cause enml to publish visualization messages while running.

 To see the resultant visualization, there are 2 options:
 #### Localization GUI
 Obtain and setup the `ut-amrl/cobot` repo.
 Then run `./bin/localization_gui`, with the `map-name` parameter matching the map used for enml localization.
-This will automatically
+This will automatically listen to the same topics `enml` is publishing, and you will see the visualization in the localization gui's window.

 #### WebRViz
 Obtain and setup the `ut-amrl/robofleet-deployment-server` repo.

 Run the websocket `./bin/websocket`.

 Open the webrviz html file in browser, and connect to localhost.
+This will automatically listen to the same topics `enml` is publishing, and you will see the visualization in the web rviz's viewport.